Jordan Peterson Interview by Cathy Newman (ESTJ)

 Full Video: Cathy Newman interviews Jordan Peterson – Channel 4 Video

-Video: Scott Adams Video on Cognitive Dissonance – Cathy Newman Jordan Peterson Interview
+Philosophy Insights Edited video on Scott Adams and Cognitive Dissonance – Cathy Newman Jordan Peterson Interview

 Attempting to accurately type the personality of public figure based upon media information is ripe for mistakes.
-This article and others I’ve written use public figures as a icon for a particular personality type as an educational exercise in understanding different aspects of personality type theory.
-What is the individual’s “real” personality type is a conclusion left to the individual, often with the aid of a credentialed counselor or by extended education on the nature of personality types.
+This article and others I’ve written use public figures as a icon for a particular personality type.
+The type casting is an educational exercise to advance understanding different aspects of personality type theory.
+What is the individual’s “real” personality type is a conclusion best left to the individual, often with the aid of a credentialed counselor or by extended education on the nature of personality types.